Police × Heroine Lovepatrina!

-Police × Heroine Lovepatrina! (ポリス×戦士 ラブパトリーナ!, Porisu Senshi Rabupatorīna!) is a Japanese tokusatsu TV drama series that began airing on July 26, 2020, until June 27, 2021.
+Police × Heroine Lovepatrina! (ポリス×戦士 ラブパトリーナ!, Porisu Senshi Rabupatorīna!) is a Japanese Tokusatsu TV drama series that aired from July 26, 2020, until June 27, 2021.
 It is the fourth installment in the Girls × Heroine Series produced by Takara Tomy and OLM, Inc. (with the assistance of Shogakukan and EXPG Studio).

-The series starring Miyu Watanabe, Rina Yamaguchi, Yui Yamashita and Yura Sugiura.
+The series stars Miyu Watanabe, Rina Yamaguchi, Yui Yamashita and Yura Sugiura.
 Additional cast members include Keiji Kuroki and Saeko Kamijō.
-The plot centers around Lovepatrina, a group of young girls who protect people's love from the antagonist Warupyoko, who plans on removing love from the world to create his own.
+The plot centers around Lovepatrina, a group of young girls who protect love from the antagonist Warupyoko, who plans on removing love from the world to create his own.

 The show launched a brief idol career for the main cast members, who perform as the Japanese idol girl group lovely².
 Following the show's end in 2021, it was succeeded by Bittomo × Heroine Kirameki Powers!

 Plot

 A girl named Tsubasa Aiba is nominated to become a Lovepatrina after meeting a rabbit-like fairy from Mimipyoco named Lovepyoco.
-In order to save her mother, whose love has been taken by the Warupyoco Troupe—a team of villains trying to steal the world's love—she transforms into a Lovepatrina, Lovepat Pink.
+In order to save her mom, whose love has been taken by the Warupyoco Troupe—a team of villains trying to steal the world's love—she transforms into a Lovepatrina, Lovepat Pink.
 With the guidance of Director Loveji, she fights alongside Sarai, a cheerful girl with a mysterious past and Kohana, an honor student and athlete.
 Later, Sora joins the team, making Lovepatrina a quartet.